Tyler Lockett Player Prop Bets for NFL Week 6 | Seattle vs. Pittsburgh 10/17/2021

 Season Stats

-- This season Lockett has 25 receptions (on 35 targets) for a team-high 390 receiving yards (78.0 per game) and three touchdowns.
+- Lockett's 390 receiving yards (78.0 per game) are the best mark amongst the Seahawks.
+He's been targeted 35 times, and has 25 catches and three touchdowns.

-- So far this season, 24.6% of the 142 passes thrown by his team have gone Lockett's way.
+- Lockett has been the target of 35 of his team's 142 passing attempts this season, or 24.6% of the target share.

 - With three targets in the red zone this season, Lockett has been on the receiving end of 23.1% of his team's 13 red zone pass attempts.